ManuelElizaldi/SisyphusCorner/Programming/ETL Course/Apache Kafka/Apache Kafka - Building Event Streaming Pipeline using Kafka.md

 2025-03-29
 Tags: [[Event Streaming Platform]] [[Streaming]] [[ETL]] [[Data Engineering]] [[Open Source]] [[Distributed System]]

 _Partition and Replications_: Each broker helps other brokers partitioning and replicating topics.
-This ensures reducing fualt and increasing throughput.
+This ensures reducing fault and increasing throughput.

 There's a CLI for each, producer, consumer and topics